vourteen14/devops-cakap/README.md

 - mysql/
 - laravel/

-in ubuntu pvc.yaml, if adjust the storageclassname based on where the kubernetes is deployed, if on premise the storageclassname it must be `local-path`, if is cloud based (like GKE), determine with getting the storageclassname using `kubectl get sc`
+in mysql/values.yaml, adjust the storageclassname based on where the kubernetes is deployed, if on premise the storageclassname it must be `local-path`, if is cloud based (like GKE), determine with getting the storageclassname using `kubectl get sc`